 Activities in Wroxham

 The Norfolk Broads is full of activities for any age and interest and Wroxham has lots of activities for a great day out.
-There are many boatyards such as Broads Tours and Norfolk Broads Direct where day boats or canoes can be hired, along with river trips if you do not want the hassle of driving.
+There are many boatyards such as Broads Tours, Norfolk Broads Direct and Norfolk Yacht Agency where day boats or canoes can be hired, along with river trips if you do not want the hassle of driving.

 The broads is a wonderful habitat that is home to all kinds of water birds, mammals, insects and plants, take a stroll with some bird food and see what you can find.